vedidev/android-store/README.md

 1. Add `in-app-purchasing-1.0.3.jar` and `AndroidStoreAmazon.jar` from the folder `billing-services/amazon` to your project.

-2. Make the following changes in AndroidManifest.xml:
+2. Make the following changes in `AndroidManifest.xml`:

-Add amazon's ResponseReceiver to your `application` element.
+Add Amazon's `ResponseReceiver` to your `application` element.
 Also, you need to tell us what plugin you're using so add a meta-data tag for that:

   ```xml
         <receiver android:name = "com.amazon.inapp.purchasing.ResponseReceiver" >